I’m a thought-leader in organisational policy development and policy management.

 I’m passionate about effective communication and love to share this passion with my clients.

-I offer superb writing, training and coaching skills combined with a deep understanding of organisations.
+I offer superb writing,editing and training skills combined with a deep understanding of organisations.

 My qualifications and experience include:

 - two years experience now as a senior consultant

 - 25 years experience as a manager in Australasian universities and other tertiary education institutions, specialising in institutional policy development

 - substantial experience also of leading student administration teams, managing academic governance committees, and working in faculties

 - co-founder and coordinator of the Institutional Policy Network of the Association for Tertiary Education Management – received the ATEM Policy and Governance award for this work in 2015